Frank E. X. Dance

 Frank E. X. Dance (born November 9, 1929, Brooklyn) is an American communication professor.
 In 1994–1995, he was John Evans Professor at University of Denver.

 Life

 He graduated from Fordham University and Northwestern University.

 He taught Speech Communication at the University of Wisconsin-Milwaukee until moving to Denver In the 1970’s.

 Legacy

-A scholarship is named for him at University of Wisconsin.
+A scholarship is named after him at University of Wisconsin.